Exploring Tensions Between Marketing & Innovation

 Having worked with a great many marketing and innovation teams, I’ve witnessed that tension first-hand.
 It takes many common forms:

-- and almost polar opposite approaches to product launches.
+• Almost polar opposite approaches to product launches

 Fortunately, a lot of these tensions can be resolved by understanding the different mindsets required for innovation and using this to step out of a ‘marketing mindset’ into one that can help you ‘harness the essentials of innovation’.